 USAA is a major player in the car insurance market in Maryland and around the country.
 The idea behind this company is to offer insurance to people in the military that are serving or have served and their families.
 The company is based in San Antonio, Texas and all of their motor vehicle collision claims adjusters appear to be based there.

-The reality is that they are an insurance company, and their owners receive a profit.
-In 2012, it had the second largest profit in its history, bringing in over $20 billion in revenue.
-Their executives are paid like the Fortune 500 company they are.
-Its CEO made at least $5.28 million last year.
+The reality is that they are an insurance company, and their owners receive a profit, bringing in over $20 billion in revenue.
+Their executives are paid like the Fortune 100 (36th) company they are.
+USAA's CEO made at least $5.28 million last year.
 Its employees do well too.
 In 2014, USAA employees were told they would receive a bonus of 18.7 percent of their annual salary.

 Our lawyers find it difficult to make blanket generalizations about how reasonable USAA is for settlement purposes.
 Some insurance companies you can expect to be fair; others you know will not be fair.
 USAA is a different animal.
 It is hard to predict in an individual case whether it will be reasonable because, in spite of its reliance on computer-based case evaluation software, values of claims seem to vary more widely by adjuster than most insurance companies.

-This is not the only theory as to why the value of cases often progress after a lawsuit is filed.
-The value of all accident insurance claims increase as a trial date gets closer because insurance companies take a more critical look at their defense of the case.
+This is not the only reason why case value increases after a lawsuit is filed.
+The value of all accident insurance claims increase as a trial date gets closer because insurers take a more critical look at their defense of the case.
 They see the real quality of the accident victim’s injury claim.
-More times than our lawyers can count an insurance company stipulates to liability before trial after spending over a year denying the claim was their driver’s fault.
+More times than our lawyers can count, insurance companies will stipulate to liability before trial after spending over a year denying the claim was their driver’s fault.

 - Tips on how to negotiate USAA